-MBA Orientation provides an opportunity for all of our incoming students to get to know each other as well as alumni, staff and faculty.
-This 2-day program takes place shortly before the start of the fall semester in your first year and incorporates academic modules, career services workshops, an introduction to campus resources and social/networking activities.
+MBA Orientation provides an opportunity for all of our incoming students to get to know each other as well as staff and faculty.
+This program takes place shortly before the start of your first semester and incorporates academic modules, career services workshops, an introduction to campus resources and social/networking activities.

 - MBAW 6400 - MBA Orientation

 All MBA students complete the following courses to help build a strong foundation:

 - MBAA 6010 - Managing People and Organizations

 - MBAA 6020 - Financial and Managerial Accounting

 - MBAA 6030 - Global Economic Structures and Systems

 - MBAA 6040 - Managing Markets and Customer Relationships

 - MBAA 6070 - Managing Financial Resources